 Tax Savings for Independent Contractors

-Since I’m an independent contractor, the i401K allows me to contribute in two ways:
+Since I’ve worked as an independent contractor for several years, the i401K allows me to contribute in two ways:

 The plan isn’t for everyone.
 The IRS is clear on who can use this plan: It’s a traditional 401(k) plan covering a business owner with no employees, or that person and his or her spouse.
 So, you can open an i401K plan if: